carnesen/cli/packages/cli/readme.md

 - **Automatic documentation**: Build your CLI with our factories, and we'll automatically generate pretty-good command-line usage out of the box.
 You can add `description`s and custom `<placeholder>`s to your command objects too, and we'll automatically fold the text to fit the user's terminal.

-- **Built-in ANSI decoration**: Bring your CLI to life with our built-in [ANSI text decoration](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) methods.
+- **Built-in color decoration**: Bring your CLI to life with our `color` helpers injected automatically into your command `action` function.

 - **Hidden commands** Add "hidden=true" to any argument/command/group, and we'll hide it in the automatic usage docs.
-We use this feature for easter eggs and internal/beta commands.
+We use this feature for easter eggs and internal-only/beta commands.

 - **Automatic autocomplete** (Coming soon!): [Autocomplete](https://en.wikipedia.org/wiki/Autocomplete) supercharges a CLI.
-We've implemented automatic autocomplete in [the live examples](https://cli.carnesen.com) and plan to [add this as a feature to the core library](https://github.com/carnesen/cli/issues/32) for the next release.
+We've implemented automatic autocomplete in [the live examples](https://cli.carnesen.com) and plan to [add this as a feature to the core library](https://github.com/carnesen/cli/issues/32) in a future release.

 ## Stability

-This library has 100% test coverage and heavy usage by its authors but should be considered 0.x beta software.
+This library has 100% test coverage and heavy usage by its authors but should be considered [0.x beta software](https://semver.org/spec/v1.0.0.html#spec-item-6).

 ## More information